Picking the huge, juicy blackberries in our brambles has become a summer highlight for families and friends near and far.

 Stay connected on social media and/or join our email list.

-Picking times are generally sometime between 8 and 10:30 a.m. and are indicated on the sign-ups on Eventbrite.
+Picking times are generally between 8 and noon and are indicated on the sign-ups.

 Please note that You-Picks generally fill up within a couple of minutes.
 It can appear that there are “tickets” available when beginning a registration but the system completes another order in the meantime.
 It’s frustrating for our customers and for us, too!
-That being said, if you do get signed up, we would deeply appreciate it if you would email us at email@example.com if you find you can’t make it, or if you end up not needing as many pails as you signed up for, so we can open more up for others.
+That being said, if you do get signed up, we would deeply appreciate it if you would cancel on Eventbrite if you find you can’t make it, if you end up not needing as many pails as you signed up for, so we can open more up for others.

 George checks the berries the afternoon before each picking and if he can add pails to the Eventbrite signup, he will (usually by 4 pm).

 - Cost of You-Pick Pails (2 quarts): $18

 - Arrive any time in the picking period but at least 20 minutes before the end.

 - Berry Ferries run every 15 minutes or so.